LiuYuancheng/LiuYuancheng/doc/skyline/config/Config.md

   gh auth login
   ```

 - Follow the prompts to authenticate with your GitHub account.
-For example, if you prefer use web to login, then elect `Github.com` >  `Https` > `Authenticate Git with your GitHub credentials` > `Login with a web browser` , login with your  credentials when the browser pop-up and show GitHub sign in page  .
+For example, if you prefer use web to login, then select `Github.com` >  `Https` > `Authenticate Git with your GitHub credentials` > `Login with a web browser` , login with your  credentials when the browser pop-up and show GitHub sign in page  .

 ![](img/s_03.png)